gmc-code/PC-Microbit-Extension-backup/docs/bots/MoveMotor/MoveMotor_line_follower_1.rst

 | The buggy should only move slowly so that it doesn't go too far over the black line.
 Hence the speed settings must be very low.
 Speeds of 1 work best for the tracks provided.
 | Set a ``MAXSPEED`` constant to be the speed for the motors when going straight forward.
 | Set a ``MAXTURN`` constant to be the speed for the outside motor on a turn which needs to be greater than the speed of the inside motor.
 | Set a ``MINTURN`` constant to be the speed for inside motor on a turn.
-This is best if it is negative so it goes backward.
+This is best if it is negative so it goes backwards.
 | Set a ``MOTORTIME`` constant to be 20 ms for the motors to run before stopping and checking the line sensors again.

 .. code-block:: python